-Swine flu: When a political actor says something untrue or irretrievably dumb on purpose, to create a politically beneficial controversy.
+It has become extremely normal for politicians to say something untrue or irretrievably dumb on purpose, in order to create a politically beneficial controversy.

 I talk about the challenge of facing this as the host of Face the Nation in an interview I did many years ago with Glenn Thrush.